- Four day battery life

-So Fitbit went with a blocky, rectangle display and as the company's head of design explained to us it had its reasons why it didn't go with a circular screen.
-Notably that it made more sense for displaying notifications and its FitStar coaching workouts.
+So Fitbit went with a blocky, rectangle display, and as the company's head of design explained to us it had its reasons for not going with a circular screen.
+Notably that it made more sense for display notifications and its FitStar coaching workouts.
 The 1.42-inch LCD touchscreen display is smaller than the one included on the Fitbit Blaze (1.66-inch), but the 348 x 250 resolution means there is a bump up in quality.

-With those pixels crammed into a much smaller space, you do get a sharper, more vibrant display as a result.
+With those pixels crammed into a much smaller space, you get a sharper, more vibrant picture as a result.
 It's a bright screen as well, whether you have it cranked up to the max setting or in auto mode, and visibility is strong in all conditions as well.

 Fitbit Ionic: Activity tracking